 Meeting the GATSBY Benchmarks

-Click here for our Inspirational Futures Policy
+Click here for our Inspirational Futures Policy (Currently under review for 2022)

 1. A stable careers programme

 To identify students’ guidance needs, we ask them to complete surveys within the first term, asking them to think about their interests and future career path ideas.
 This information is then collated onto a tracking system which enables us to target particular students for specific events that may be of interest to them and their future career path.
-Questions on the survey for year 8 will concentrate on Option choices and will inform our 14+ interview process; Year 10 and 11 questionnaires will concentrate on 16+ Pathways and will inform out guidance interviews and required SLT support.
+Questions on the survey for year 9 will concentrate on Option choices and will inform our 14+ interview process; Year 10 and 11 questionnaires will concentrate on 16+ Pathways and will inform our guidance interviews and required SLT support.
 They will also enable us to further support students with SEND who will have help to complete the questionnaire.

 We provide students with opportunities within the school to have direct contact with employers by hosting ‘Advice and a Slice’ – we have representatives from a variety of sectors visit the school and speak with students about their experiences or their career.
 We provide lunch for the students in the form of Dominoes Pizza and will target those who have identified an interest in this field or have a need to attend based on our tracker system; it is always open to all.